 The Green Providers Directory is the UK's leading resource for finding eco-friendly, fair trade, organic and ethical goods and services.
 All the companies listed in our green directory have been vetted so that you can be sure of their eco-friendly credentials.
-Our directory is free and easy to use - providing everything you need for ethical and sustainable living under one roof!
+Founded in 2005, our directory is free and easy to use - providing everything you need for ethical and sustainable living under one roof!

 We list fair trade baby & children products, fair trade clothing, eco-friendly bags, green cleaning products, energy saving devices, natural health & beauty products, fair trade furniture, recycled stationery, fair trade jewellery, organic t-shirts, renewable energy suppliers, and much more.

-We also provide tips on how to live more sustainably and save money.
-Founded in 2005 by Dr. Gary Robertshaw, we are listed in The Guardian and Channel 4's
+We also provide customer reviews, tips on how to live more sustainably and save money, and an interactive blog.
+We are listed in The Guardian and Channel 4's

 environmental sections and on green.tv, a United Nations Environmental